Zlatko Arambasic: Personal life

 Zlatko Arambašić has one child, Marco.
 Zlatko is of Croatian descent.
 After Zlatko's retirement from professional football, he decided to take upon teaching, where for eighteen years he had been working as a PDHPE teacher at Trinity Grammar School in Sydney's inner West since 2000.
-In 2024, he departed Trinity Grammar, and took up a role at Scotts Grammar, as Head of Football, and PDHPE teacher.
+In 2024, he departed Trinity Grammar, and took up a role at Scots College, as Head of Football, and PDHPE teacher.